Master of Business Administration – Banking and Finance | Antonine University

 Program Objectives

-The Master of Business Administration with a concentration in Banking and Finance provides students with a training of excellence using cutting-edge teaching methods in banking and financial management.
-This program provides students with the knowledge and abilities to effectively manage the business dynamics of both financial and non-financial institutions in order to optimize their earnings and value while maintaining their financial equilibrium.
-Students will be equipped with tools that allow them to properly manage their organization's working capital, cash flows, and capital structure, as well as assess the feasibility and attractiveness of its new investments.
-Learners will be able to fully master the fields of advanced corporate financial management and banking risks, as well as the different relevant theories and applications underlying advanced financial markets and international finance.
-The program also aims to expose students to the financial markets and investigate the regulatory frameworks for risk and innovation in banking and finance.
+Students will learn to properly manage their organization’s working capital, cash flows, and capital structure, as well as assess the feasibility and attractiveness of its new investments.
+Learners will be able to master advanced corporate financial management and banking risks, alongside relevant theories and applications underlying advanced financial markets and international finance.
+The program also exposes students to financial markets and investigates the regulatory frameworks for risk and innovation in banking and finance.

 Eligibility

-Students eligible for this program are those who have successfully completed their undergraduate academic program in Business Administration (i.e. holders of a Bachelor’s degree) and wish to pursue their graduate studies in one of the concentrations offered in the framework of this advanced Master’s degree program.
+Students eligible for this program are those who have successfully completed an undergraduate academic program in business administration (i.e. holders of a bachelor’s degree) and wish to pursue graduate studies in one of the concentrations offered within this advanced master’s degree program.

 Teaching Methods

-The teaching methods of the different modules and courses at the Antonine School of Business (ASB) are based on a curricular perspective, mainly targeting knowledge building as well as competency and skill development.
-The teaching methodologies give precedence to the course content and are not restricted to a specific and sole teaching pattern, notwithstanding the adoption of a learning environment promoting a social constructivist approach.
+The teaching methods for the different modules and courses at the Antonine School of Business (ASB) are based on a curricular perspective, mainly targeting knowledge building as well as competency and skill development.
+These methodologies prioritize course content and are not restricted to a single teaching pattern, promoting a learning environment that embraces a social constructivist approach.

-The faculty members are keen on the process of transmission and acquisition of the course contents.
+Faculty members are keen on the process of transmission and acquisition of course content.
 Moreover, the knowledge construction process systematically takes precedence over all other aspects.
 The epistemological position of instructors takes into account the diverse economic and social backgrounds of learners.
-In this perspective, the construction of learners' knowledge again takes precedence over other types of teaching and learning methodologies.

 Evaluation Process

-The assessment system of the course modules at the ASB allows each student to progress at their own pace without disregarding, at the same time, the overall learning progress of the group of learners in the same pedagogical structure.
-The assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
-The learning assessment is mainly carried out via written tests conducted continuously throughout the academic semester.
-The partial examination gives the students the opportunity to redefine their progress and adjust their academic performance according to the results obtained.
+The assessment system for course modules at the ASB allows students to progress at their own pace while considering the overall learning progress of the group.
+Assessment modalities are centered around 3 main categories: diagnostic, formative, and summative.
+The learning assessment is mainly conducted through continuous written tests throughout the academic semester.
+Partial examinations provide students with opportunities to redefine their progress and adjust their academic performance accordingly.

 Courses include projects and research work prepared individually or in groups.
-Oral presentation and communication skills come to the fore very often and take precedence over other assessment modalities in several practical teaching units.
+Oral presentation and communication skills are often emphasized, taking precedence over other assessment modalities in several practical teaching units.
+The evaluation process ends with a summative assessment, where students take final examinations for each subject at the end of each academic semester.

 Program Learning Outcomes (PLOs)